 1) Write a letter.
 Since coming to office in 2008, the Barnett government has been handing huge sections of Western Australia over to the mining industry and heavily subsidising their operations.
 Write to your local MP or Environment Minister Albert Jacob and let them know that you think this area should be gazetted as a National Park and is no place for mining.
 This simple task can have a big impact - and the more letters, the bigger the impact!
 Never written a letter to an MP before?
-No worries, just grab one of our letter-writing guides and a fact sheet to help flesh out your letter with great facts!
+No worries, just grab one of our letter-writing guides and a fact sheet & you'll be set!

 3) Spread the word!
 The more people that know about this ancient & unique place the better.
 We hope to grow a movement of inspired and connected citizens, both local and from far and wide, who are moved to take action to protect the Helena and Aurora Range.
 Why not host a movie night showing this incredible video of the range?
 Or write an article for your school newspaper?
 Or share pictures of you and your friends at the range on facebook?
 Or anything else creative you can come up with!
 Get in touch with your local WA Campaign Office if you'd like some support and resources.